 |Plan||Promotional Pricing||Renewal Pricing|

 These prices are available on a 36-month term.
-Unlike shared hosting, there are also a few less perks.
+Unlike shared hosting, there are also fewer perks.
 For instance, you do not receive a free domain name on these plans.
+For some poeple, not having a free domain is a dealbreaker.
 However, the benefits of having private resources all to yourself far outweigh the risks of being on a shared server.

 The pricing is significantly higher than for shared hosting and virtual private server hosting, but you get access to the entire server and all it’s resources.